popolee0513/Data-Science-Skills-Practice/Marketing Analytics Course/README.md

 3.Customers segmentation

-4.Use logistic or multinomial logistic regression(or other classification models such as random forest) to model customers choices
+4.Use logistic or multinomial logistic regression(or other classification models) to model customers choices

 5.Use linear regression to make prediction

+6.Implement RFM model to understand customers